Striped Blandford/Znajek jets from advection of small scale magnetic field: Magnetosphere setup and evolution

+In the following paragraphs, we describe the specific form of the currents employed in every region in detail.
 We begin by specifying the form of the resistive MHD current used in the UAL.
-For that, we need to provide a closure relation, the Ohm's law \citep[see, e.g.,][]{Baumgarte2003,Palenzuela2010}, for which we take
+For that, we need to provide a closure relation, the Ohm's law \citep[see, e.g.,][]{Baumgarte2003,Palenzuela2010,Parfrey2017}, for which we take

 Here, $\sigma$ is the plasma conductivity, $\tilde{\rho}=-I^\nu u_\nu$ denotes the charge density as seen by an observer comoving with the fluid \citep{Baumgarte2003}, while $\rho=-I^\nu n_\nu$ (with the definitions given in sections~\ref{sec:force-free} and~\ref{sec:kerr_solution}) is the charge density observed by a normal observer \citep[][]{Komissarov2004}.
 For the four-velocity $u^\mu$ we define the Lorentz factor